CalcProgrammer1/OpenRGB/README.md

-# OpenAuraSDK
+# OpenRGB (formerly OpenAuraSDK)

-##### This project is an open-source implementation of the Asus Aura RGB controller software.
-It currently only supports a limited number of motherboard and RAM module lighting controllers.
+The goal of this project is to create an easy-to-use open source software program and library for accessing and controlling RGB lights on various PC hardware including motherboards, RAM modules, graphics cards, cooling devices, and peripherals.

+This project originally focused only on ASUS Aura.
+It was spun off of Keyboard Visualizer's AsusAuraWindows branch to learn more about the details behind the Aura protocol and to develop a more flexible, compatible, and reliable driver for Aura.
+Our Aura implementation is now quite solid and supports multiple generations of Aura controller across both Intel and AMD platforms.
+It also supports Aura-compatible controllers used across multiple manufacturers of RGB memory modules including G.Skill Trident Z RGB and others.
+It is still lacking a few capabilities, namely saving settings to persist across reboots, but the core functionality of setting colors and modes is there.

+After getting a solid Aura implementation, the project branched out into other manufacturers and categories of RGB devices.
+A major focus was to develop a software API that could reliably represent as many RGB devices as possible, exposing their various modes and describing their LED layouts via zones, that was generic enough to write a user application without specifically targeting any one manufacturer.
+To this extent, the generic_rgb_interface_test branch was created which became the foundation of OpenRGB.
+The goal of OpenRGB is to both develop new drivers for unsupported devices and integrate existing open source drivers for devices that do have some sort of open support.
+The goal is to be the one-stop solution to open source RGB lighting control!

 ## Supported Devices

-Confirmed supported motherboards:
-  - ASUS PRIME X370 Pro
-  - ASUS PRIME X470 Pro
-  - ASUS PRIME Z270-A
-  - ASUS PRIME Z370-A
-  - ASUS ROG Strix Z370-E

-Confirmed supported RGB RAM (except on X299):
-  - G.Skill Trident Z RGB
-  - Geil Super Luce
-  - TeamGroup Delta RGB

-Experimental support in generic RGB testing branch:
+* Asus Aura (SMBus variants only)

+* Gigabyte RGB Fusion 1.0

+* Asus Aura RAM

-  - Corsair Vengeance RGB
+* Corsair Vengeance RGB

-  - Corsair Vengeance Pro RGB
+* Corsair Vengeance Pro RGB

-  - HyperX Predator RGB
+* HyperX Predator RGB

+* NZXT Hue+

+* KeyboardVisualizer Arduino LED Strips

+* E1.31 (Linux only)

+* OpenRazer (Linux only)

 ## Installation
 #### Windows
-  1. Download the latest Visual Studio Community Edition and open the `.sln`.
+  1. Download the latest Visual Studio Community Edition and Qt Creator.
+  2. Open the OpenRGB_Win.pro project.
-  2. Build the project for `x86` Architecture.
+  3. Build the project for `x86` Architecture.
 The InpOut32 library I use does not support x64.
-  3. Copy InpOut32.dll from dependencies to the same path as OpenAuraSDK.exe.
+  4. Copy InpOut32.dll from dependencies to the same path as OpenAuraSDK.exe along with the Qt libraries.

-**You may have to retarget the project to the latest version of the Windows SDK and build tools and stuff.**

 **You must run the application as Administrator the first time to allow InpOut32 to set up.
 It can be run as a normal user afterwards**